prakhar728/ZecRotor/Readme.md

-# ZecRotor Agent MVP
+# ZecRotor Agent (MVP)

 ## 🚀 Overview
-ZecRotor is an experimental **agent-based job scheduler for token rotation**.
+**ZecRotor** is an experimental **Shade Agent–powered job scheduler** for automated token rotation.
-It allows users to submit a “job” with simple instructions about how and when their funds should move.

-At the scheduled time, the agent executes (or fakes for now) the outgoing transaction.
+It allows users to submit a “job” that describes **how, when, and where funds should move**.
+At the scheduled time, the agent executes the outgoing transaction.

-This MVP forms the foundation for a system that can **swap tokens, shield/unshield them (e.g., on Zcash), and disperse to destination addresses** while keeping flows private.
+This MVP is the first step toward a system that can:
+- Swap tokens across chains
+- Shield/unshield assets (e.g., via Zcash)
+- Disperse funds to a final destination
+- Preserve **privacy** by abstracting flows through an autonomous agent

 ---

 ## ⚙️ How It Works
 1. **User submits a job** with:
-   - `sender_address` – where funds come from
+   - `sender_address` → the origin of funds
-   - `sending_token` – token being deposited
+   - `sending_token` → the token being deposited
-   - `destination_address` – final recipient
+   - `destination_address` → the final recipient
-   - `destination_token` – token to be sent out
+   - `destination_token` → the token to send out
-   - `execute_at_epoch` – when the transaction should happen
+   - `execute_at_epoch` → when the transaction should execute

 2. **Agent generates a deposit address** and stores the job in memory.

-3. **Background scheduler** runs every minute:
+3. **Background scheduler** (runs every minute):
+   - Watches the deposit address for incoming funds
+   - If funds are confirmed → marks job as **FUNDED**
-   - When `execute_at_epoch` is reached, the agent processes the job.
+   - Waits until `execute_at_epoch` → processes the job
-   - Currently, it generates a **fake transaction** for testing.
+   - Currently produces a **fake transaction** for testing

-4. **Track job status**:
+4. **Job lifecycle tracking**:
-   - Jobs move through states: `PENDING → PROCESSING → COMPLETED/FAILED`.
+   - `PENDING_DEPOSIT → FUNDED → PROCESSING → COMPLETED | FAILED`
-   - Each job has an **event log** (creation, deposit, processing, tx submitted).
+   - Each job includes an **event log** with timestamps and context

 ---

 ## ✨ Features (MVP)
-- Simple REST API for creating & tracking jobs
+- 🚀 Simple REST API for job creation and tracking
-- Minute-accurate scheduler (cron-like loop)
+- 🕑 Minute-level scheduler (cron-style loop)
-- In-memory storage (arrays/JSON, no DB needed)
+- 🗂 In-memory job storage (no DB required)
-- Fake transactions to simulate execution
+- 🎭 Fake transaction execution for testing flows
-- Event log per job for transparency
+- 📝 Event log per job for transparency
-- Optional fake deposit simulation endpoint
+- 🧪 Optional deposit simulation endpoint

 ---

-## 📌 Example Flow
+## 📌 Example Usage

 ### 1. Create a Job
 ```http